Using RS-232 to Schedule TV Power On/Off or other commands

 2. Configure RS-232 command and set up the template

-Go to the "Commands" tab, click the "Add New" button.
+Go to the "Commands" tab, and click the "Add New" button.

-You will need to create a command for Power On, a command for Power Off.
+You will need to create a command for Power On, and a command for Power Off.

 Map the command to the actions.
 The actions will be used in the advanced schedule.
 Save it after the mapping is complete, then the template is ready for use.